JackPGreen/hazelcast-simulator/README.md

 > * **Throughput test** - stress out the system as much as possible and get as many operations per second as possible.
 > * **Latency test** - measure operation latencies while doing _a fixed number of operations per second_.

-By default the timestep-threads operate in throughput testing mode - they will loop over the timestep methods as fast as they can.
+By default, the timestep-threads operate in throughput testing mode - they will loop over the timestep methods as fast as they can.
-As a bonus you get an impression of the latency for that throughput.
+As a bonus, you get an impression of the latency for that throughput.
 However, for a proper latency test, you want to control the rate and measure the latency for that rate.
-Luckily this is very easy with the Simulator.
+Luckily, this is very easy with the Simulator.

-You can configure the fixed number of operations per second using following properties in `test.properties`:
+You can configure the fixed number of operations per second using the following properties in `test.properties`:

 * `ratePerSecond=<X>` - where `<X>` is a desired number of operations per second per **load generating client/member** (not worker thread!).
 Example: if in your test, you configure 5 clients and you want to stress the cluster with 500 000 operations per second,